viperproject/SecurityProtocolImplementations/README.md

 - `VeriFastPrototype` contains the C sources of our prototype for VeriFast.
 The prototype demonstrates that (1) a concurrent data structure can be built on top of VeriFast's built-in mutex offering the same local snapshots as our Reusable Verification Library, (2) a parameterized trace invariant in the form of a separation logic predicate can be defined, and (3) several lemmas, such as the uniqueness of events or the secrecy lemma, can be proven using the trace invariant.
 Furthermore, implementations in C of the NSL initiator & responder demonstrate that we can instantiate and use the Reusable Verification Library for VeriFast to prove secrecy and injective agreement, i.e., the same security properties as for the implementation in Go using Gobra.

-## Artifact
+## Artifact Docker image
-The artifact includes both reusable verification libraries and all case studies.
+The artifact docker image includes both reusable verification libraries and all case studies.
 Furthermore, it contains all dependencies to compile and verify the libraries and case studies.

 ### Set-up
 We require an installation of Docker.
 The following steps have been tested on macOS 14.0 with the latest version of Docker Desktop, which is at time of writing 4.24.2 and comes with version 24.0.6 of the Docker CLI.